 As longevity increases ensuring that people have sufficient finances in later life has become a greater challenge for governments, whether that funding provision involves the public or private sector, or a mix of both.
-Joël Wagner’s research focuses largely on the topics of risk management and insurance including recent work on certain types of long term investment products.
+Joël Wagner’s research focuses largely on the topics of risk management and insurance including recent work on long term investment products like life insurance savings contracts.

 Research shows that policies designed to encourage people into work have an impact beyond the individual, at a market level.
 These market effects may produce unanticipated, unintended and even undesired consequences.